 Commercial Kitchen Hood Height Requirements

 Hood height is an important part of Commercial Kitchen Hood Code Requirements.
-As per the height of the range, of the hood is concerned it would be best practice that the hood must be hung so that the bottom of the hood is 6’6″ from the finished floor unless otherwise specified by local authorities having jurisdiction.
+Different areas might have differenrt range hood height code requirements.
+As per the height of the range, it would be best practice that the hood must be hung so that the bottom of the hood is 6’6″ from the finished floor unless otherwise specified by local authorities.

 Commercial Kitchen Hood Specifications